AurimasBalciunas/mergeLidarPointClouds/README.md

 # mergeLidarPointClouds
 WIP: Script to merge left, front, and right LIDAR point clouds for MIT-PITT-RW AutoIndy

-Currently only works on one match of
+Currently only works on one set of point clouds till binning is figured out

 source /opt/ros2/galactic/setup.bash